beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/introduction.md

 ### What Begin does

-- Provision and orchestrate the next-gen cloud infrastructure needed to stand up a nearly infinitely scalable web application or API
+- Provision and manage the next-gen cloud infrastructure needed to stand up a nearly infinitely scalable web application or API
 - Provide fully isolated `staging` and `production` environments
 - Manage CI for multiple environments
 - Distribute static assets